phng3001/alliancecan/variant_calling/readme.md

 ```

 #### b.
 Copy the appropriate scripts from the `snp_analysis` subdirectory to your working directory
-* If your reference genome annotation is from TriTrypDB:
+* If your reference genome annotation gff file is from TriTrypDB:
 ```bash
 cp /project/def-mouellet/Scripts_MOU/PNP/alliancecan/variant_calling/snp_analysis/tritrypdb/* .
 ```
-* If your reference genome annotation is from NCBI or Prokka:
+* If your reference genome annotation gff file is from NCBI or Prokka:
 ```bash
 cp /project/def-mouellet/Scripts_MOU/PNP/alliancecan/variant_calling/snp_analysis/ncbi/* .
 ```